Blogs

 You don’t have to start at the bottom again

-Be ok with being a beginner
+Be ok with being a beginner again

 There will be frustrations when learning something new.
-But by being patient with yourself, being consistent with your approach and building a new network, the leap into a new career can happen.
+But by being patient with yourself, consistent with your approach and building your new network, the leap into a new career can happen.
 Learn to get comfortable with being uncomfortable to find a role that will give your career a new purpose.

 Popular articles